Briefing: public relations for journalists

 So to shortcut what is a long debate in the academic literature, many conclude that public relations and propaganda are the same thing.
-And just as propaganda can be used for good causes (stop smoking, don’t drink and drive, to eat more fruit and vegetables) or for bad causes (race hate, say), so can public relations.
+And just as propaganda can be used for good causes (to encourage people to quit smoking, not to drink and drive, to eat more fruit and vegetables) or for bad causes (race hate, say), so can public relations.

 This moral relativity may be an uncomfortable position for many, but it does mean that the individual practitioner has agency.
-Her choices count: of who to work for or on behalf of, and what you’re prepared to do on their behalf.
+Your choices count: of who to work for or on behalf of, and what you’re prepared to do on their behalf.